swat-sccs/sauce/README.md

 ### Folder Structure

+- `/emailTemplates`: Basic plaintext templates for emails.
+Email templating uses [this one-liner](https://stackoverflow.com/a/41077811), so variable incorporation is just `${templateVariable}`.
 - `/views`: Pug templates for the web interface
   - `/views/include`: Common code for all templates (e.g. `sauce-container` to add headers and footers)